 Commenting on other blog posts is a great way of building backlinks.
 Though the backlinks that are generated through blog commenting are no-follow, search engines count them.
 So, whether the backlinks are do-follow or no-follow, that doesn’t matter a lot.

 Exchanging links between your blog and another blog might be a good way of cross-linking, so both of you’ll generate backlinks for each other.

 But you shouldn’t practice this again and again because that time it might be detected by search engines.

 Search engine submission

-After creating a blog, one of the initial things to do is to submit on all the major search engines.
+After creating a blog, one of the initial things to do is to submit to all the major search engines.
 So, you should also submit your blog to all the popular search engines.

 There are many platforms where you can submit your articles to generate backlinks.

-Sharing different types of photos, videos, PDF, slides etc can actually make tons of backlinks for your blog.
+Sharing different types of photos, videos, PDF, slides etc can actually make tons of backlinks to your blog.
 So, you should do it on a regular basis.

 LinkedIn, Medium, Quora etc platforms are too good to write articles on them.
 In your articles written on these platforms, you can link to your own blog or blog posts if they seem relevant.

 So, this practice is effective in generating backlinks.